Xangis/wbsrch/README.md

 (with your virtual environment activated, of course).
 You have to run this once for each database, like so:

 python manage.py migrate

-python manage.py migrate --database indexes python manage.py migrate --database urls
+python manage.py migrate --database indexes

+python manage.py migrate --database urls

+python manage.py migrate --database news

+This will probably take a while the first time.

 You should absolutely not use the default settings on Postgres because they don't take advange of enough RAM.
 The pgtune utility does a good job of choosing initial settings.
 The important thing is giving it